A Tradition of Caring and Healing

 What you will find when you enter any of our Orlando Health facilities is an attention to patient and family comfort that is unmatched anywhere.
 As part of the Central Florida community, our team members take great pride in treating patients as we would our own family - with extraordinary skill, the best technology and compassionate care.

-- UF Health Cancer Center at Orlando Health created in joint venture between UF Health and Orlando Health.
+- Orlando Health Cancer Institute created in joint venture between UF Health and Orlando Health.

 - Orlando Regional Healthcare changes name to Orlando Health.